osmlab/teton-idaho/readme.md

 ### Poke at the data

+One of the processes that you will have to go through is evaluating the data.
+For example, the fk_roadid provides a clue that we may be able to parse the road table labelname and use this as way to expand the address data name.
+The reason for all this effort is that OSM prefers the expanded street name over the abbreviated name.

     select addr.gid as agid, addr.objectid as aoid, roads.gid as rgid, roads.objectid as roid,
            addr.created, addr.addressid,